 - A good heavy non-stick pan (or griddle) that is big enough for you to be able to get in there with a spatula and flip the pancakes comfortably.
 If your pan isn't the greatest, chances are your pancakes won't be either.
 Buying a good frying pan or skillet is an investment.
 I personally love the results that cast iron gives when cooking pancakes and I use a seasoned cast iron griddle for making mine.
-A bonus of using it is you can cook quite a few at once too.

 - Two mixing bowls.
 One large and one smaller one.
 One for mixing the dry ingredients and one for mixing the wet ingredients.
 You'll learn why doing this is crucial later.

 - A digital kitchen scale to weigh the flour.

 - Measuring spoons for measuring out the baking powder, salt, vinegar etc accurately.
 Just using regular old spoons from your cutlery drawer is not an accurate way to do it.
 They are not designed to be used as measuring spoons.